ranierigalasso/LineApp-Frontend/README.md

 -  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
 -  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
 -  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **View Feed** As a user i can view my feed populated by posts of users i follow
+-  **Search Users** As a user I can search for other users profiles
--  **Folow Users** As a user I can follow other users and
+-  **Folow Users** As a user I can follow other users and view their profile
--  **Create Post**
+-  **Create Post** As a user i can create a post
--  **Edit Post**
+-  **Edit Post** As a user i can edit a post i created
--  **Delete Post**
+-  **Delete Post** As a user i can delete a post i created
--  **Comment on Posts**
+-  **Comment on Posts** As a user I can comment on other posts
--  **View Users Profile**
+-  **Manage Settings** As a user I can manage my settings

 ## Backlog

-User profile:
-- see my profile
+Erorrs:
+- manage error handling in state

+Image:
-- upload my profile picture
+- upload image

-- see other users profile
+State:
-- list of events created by the user
+- manage some parts of the state with redux
-- list events the user is attending

-Geo Location:
+Geo Location & Surf Forecast:
-- add geolocation to events when creating
+- add geolocation when creating post
-- show event in a map in event detail page
-- show all events in a map in the event list page
+- show forecast of the spot

-Homepage:
-- ...

 # Client